withertech/SteamScraper/README.md

-# SteamScraper by Witherking25, a fork of Skyscraper by Lars Muldjord
+# Steamscraper by Witherking25, a fork of Skyscraper by Lars Muldjord
 A powerful and versatile yet easy to use game scraper written in C++ for use with multiple frontends running on a Linux system (macOS and Windows too, but not officially supported).
 It scrapes and caches various game resources from various scraping sources, including media such as screenshot, cover and video.
-It then gives you the option to generate a game list and artwork for the chosen frontend by combining all of the cached resources.
+It then gives you the option to generate a game list and artwork for the chosen frontend by combining all the cached resources.

-All Skyscraper features are [well-documented](https://github.com/withertech/SteamScraper/tree/master/docs) and there's also a [F.A.Q](https://github.com/withertech/SteamScraper/blob/master/docs/FAQ.md).
+All Steamscraper features are [well-documented](https://github.com/withertech/steamscraper/tree/master/docs) and there's also a [F.A.Q](https://github.com/withertech/SteamScraper/blob/master/docs/FAQ.md).
 If you still have questions after reading the documentation, please consider asking them on the [RetroPie subreddit](https://www.reddit.com/r/RetroPie/) or in the official [RetroPie forums](https://retropie.org.uk/forum).
 The `Issues` page here on Github is for bug reports and feature requests only.
 Thanks!

 ##### Code contributions
-Pull Requests are not currently accepted.
+>Pull Requests are not currently accepted.
 Due to wanting to pursue other projects after having worked on Skyscraper for 3 years, I am currently only fixing scraper-breaking bugs in Skyscraper.
 For any functionality beyond what is already in place, feel free to fork Skyscraper and fit it to your needs.
 I am no longer actively considering or commenting user feature requests or pull requests.
 When / if this changes, this text will be updated.

+This is what is on the upstream.
+I will gladly accept pull requests and other suggestions in this fork within reason.

 #### Supported platforms (set with '-p'):
 Check the full list of platforms [here](docs/PLATFORMS.md).

 #### Supported scraping modules (set with '-s')
-Skyscraper supports a variety of different scraping sources called *scraping modules*.
-Use these to gather game data into the Skyscraper resource cache.
+Steamscraper supports a variety of different scraping sources called *scraping modules*.
+Use these to gather game data into the Steamscraper resource cache.
 Check the full list of scraping modules [here](docs/SCRAPINGMODULES.md) and read more about the resource cache [here](docs/CACHE.md).

 #### Supported frontends (set with '-f'):
 * EmulationStation
 * AttractMode
 * Pegasus

-## How to install Skyscraper
+## How to install Steamscraper
-Follow the steps below to install the latest version of Skyscraper.
+Follow the steps below to install the latest version of Steamscraper.
 Lines beginning with `$` signifies a command you need run in a terminal on the machine you wish to install it on.

 NOTE!
-If you are using the RetroPie distribution, you have the option to install Skyscraper directly from the RetroPie-Setup script (*you need to update the script before installing it!*).
+If you are using the RetroPie distribution, you have the option to install Steamscraper directly from the RetroPie-Setup script (*you need to update the script before installing it!*).
 Read more about all of that [here](https://retropie.org.uk/docs/Scraper/#lars-muldjords-skyscraper).
 If not, read on.

 ### Install prerequisites
 #### Linux
-Skyscraper needs Qt5.3 or later to compile.
+Steamscraper needs Qt5.3 or later to compile.
 For a Retropie, Ubuntu or other Debian derived distro, you can install Qt5 using the following commands:
 ```
 $ sudo apt update
 $ sudo apt install build-essential qt5-default